alexandru/alexn.org/_posts/2020-04-21-blog-updates.md

 - Automatic thumbnails for Vimeo/YouTube videos, enabled for Twitter/Facebook cards; expect more videos soon
 - Integration of [MathJax](https://www.mathjax.org/){:rel="nofollow" target="_blank"} for math formulas

-In addition to the above:

-- website is hosted by my own DigitalOcean VPS
-- cached via Cloudflare
-- automatically built via GitHub Actions on pushes
-- with a "web hook" handling the refresh on my VPS, via [github-webhook-listener](https://github.com/alexandru/github-webhook-listener), another massive yak shave 🙂

 If you find anything broken, please let me know.